slatedocs/slate/source/includes/api-reference/_index.html.md

 **Note:** Custom Fields are a premium feature.
 Integrations which work with Custom Fields need to handle an assortment of use cases for free and premium users in context of free and premium organizations.
 For a detailed examination of to what data users will have access in different circumstances, read the section below on access control.

+`display_value` is a read-only field that will always be a string.
+For apps that use custom fields, this is a great way to safely display/export the value of a custom field, regardless of its type.
+We suggest apps use this field in order to future-proof for changes to Custom Fields.

 The characteristics of Custom Fields are:

 * There is metadata that defines the Custom Field.
 This metadata can be shared across an entire workspace, or be specific to a Project or Portfolio.